skeletonmusic

 Halloween is right around the corner, and Newton has some fun activities to help you celebrate the season, despite all this rain.

-Here are five things to do in Newton this weekend.
+To keep your rainy weekend packed with fall (and dry) fun, here are eight things to do in Newton this weekend.

 Friday, Oct.
 24

-From 7 to 8:30 p.m., the St. Ignatius Concert Series will perform “Life & Death,” a concert featuring frightening classical music played by soloists Ming-hang Tam on violin and Aubrie Dionne on flute.
+From 7 to 8:30 p.m., the St. Ignatius Concert Series will present “Life & Death,” a concert featuring frightening classical music played by soloists Ming-hang Tam on violin and Aubrie Dionne on flute.

 Saturday, Oct.
 25

-From 4:30 to 6:30 p.m., the Suzuki School of Music will host Spooky Suzuki, a Halloween celebration for students of the music school between, at Newton Presbyterian Church,
+From 4:30 to 6:30 p.m., the Suzuki School of Music will host Spooky Suzuki, a Halloween celebration for students of the music school, at Newton Presbyterian Church, 75 Vernon St.

 Sunday, Oct.
 26

-From 3 to 5 p.m., the Charles River Wind Ensemble will perform a concert, “Wen Dawn Lights the Sky,” at 300 Hammond Pond Parkway in Chestnut Hill.
+From 3 to 5 p.m., the Charles River Wind Ensemble will perform a concert, “When Dawn Lights the Sky,” at 300 Hammond Pond Parkway in Chestnut Hill.